Skip to main content

 The Question: By what authority does this exist?

 The Method: We cross-reference agency actions against the Constitution and Federal Statutes.
 Article I, Section 8 grants Congress the power to make laws.
 Article II, Section 3 requires the President to "take Care that the Laws be faithfully executed."
 The Administrative Procedure Act (5 U.S.C. § 551 et seq.) requires agencies to follow formal rulemaking procedures when creating binding regulations.
-We expose "Mission Creep" where agencies expand their power without Congressional approval, violating the separation of powers doctrine established in Marbury v.
-Madison (1803).
-When agencies act beyond their statutory authority, they violate the Constitution itself.

 3. The Operational Investigation (Fraud)